Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have your baby there.

 As with labour wards, all midwife-led units are different.
 That means it’s a good idea to book a tour or ask your midwife in advance what facilities are available.
 This’ll give you an idea of what you can expect to happen on the day.

-Research has shown that women who plan to give birth at home or in a birth centre have a higher likelihood of a normal vaginal birth (Scarf et al, 2018; Homer et al, 2019).
+Research has shown that women who plan to give birth at home or in a birth centre have a higher likelihood of a straightforward vaginal birth (Scarf et al, 2018; Homer et al, 2019).

 This may be due to having more midwives available to care for them and a greater likelihood of giving birth in an upright position (Dencker et al, 2017).